nghiango1/hello/go/interpreter/README.md

 - REPL mode: Which stand for read-evaluation-print-loop, similar to `python`
 - File mode: Execute code as input from file
 - Server mode: Which have a pretty UI for REPL on a HTTP Server
+- Verbose mode: Tell more infomation about Lexer, Parse, Evaluation process

 ## Why